tsayula/KC_Housing_Project/README.md

 ##### Bathrooms
--Some insightful findings includes the number of bathrooms which were oddly distributed:
+-Some insightful findings includes the number of bathrooms which were distributed:
 ![bathrooms scatterjoin](https://user-images.githubusercontent.com/75099138/120869903-8180c200-c565-11eb-9d40-b08a1538e0b6.png)